 [omitted] has a great 3 months contract opportunity for a Programmer with at least 5 years minimum of the following skills AIX, SUN Solaris, UNIX, Windows NT, AS/400, VM, Windows 95, 390, Java, C, C++, DB2, Visual Cafe, Visual C++, HTML, Lotus Notes/Domino, Oracle, Perl, XML, DHTML, Informix, Lotus Script, Sybase, Visual Basic, Visual J++, VisualAge, Websphere, MQ Series, Oracle Application, SQL Server, Broadvision, Interwoven, LAN/WAN TCP/IP, Lotus 123, Lotus WordPro, Microsoft Excel, Microsoft Project, Microsoft Word, Netscape, Net.Commerce, WinRunner, Rational Suite, and Jprobe,

-I count 43 diffrent skills in this laundry list!!
+I count 43 different skills in this laundry list!!
 They want 5+ plus years with all of that?
 Holy smoke!
-Such a programming god likely does not exist (some of those technologies haven't been in existance for 5 years when this was written), and sure wouldn't work for what you'll pay them.
+Such a programming god likely does not exist (some of those technologies haven't been in existance for five years when this was written), and sure wouldn't work for what you'll pay them.
 Please, come back to reality, and advertise for what you really need.

 I blame the HR departments of companies for this.
 They stick in the job description any and every little thing that they can use to reject a candidate, or that they have heard somewhere that might be applicable to the job title.
 They need to stop it.
 I won't work for companies that don't know what they really need.